Please see the Press Release included below regarding the launch of the Interactive Short-Term Rental Accommodation Map.

 Please contact a WETT certified inspector to complete a yearly inspection of the chimney, flue pipes etc. and conduct a chimney sweep to ensure they are safe to be utilized.
 Please upload the completed inspection report when completed.

-Step 4 -Application Review
+Step 5 -Application Review

 Licensing, Fire and Building Department staff will be reviewing the information submitted, to confirm compliance.
 Should the application be missing information or not conforming to a regulation or by-law, the applicant will be advised of the required amendments or additions required.
-Applicants will be given the opportunity to update the application or provide any missing documentation.Step 5 -Township Inspections
+Applicants will be given the opportunity to update the application or provide any missing documentation.Step 6 -Township Inspections

 Once Step 4 of the application has been completed, the applicant will be advised to contact the Fire Department for the onsite inspection.
 The following Guide has been prepared to assist property owners in preparing for the inspection:Fire Safety and your Rental Property

-Step 6 -Approval
+Step 7 -Approval

-Should all inspections result in compliance, and all requirements be met, the Licensing Officer will provide Approval in writing and a Licence will be issued until December 31, 2023.
+Should all inspections result in compliance, and all requirements be met, the Licensing Officer will provide Approval in writing and a licence will be issued until December 31, 2025.
 Once the licence is issued, the Licensee will be responsible for the maintenance of Monthly Fire Extinguisher Inspections, Maintenance Records and Tests for all Smoke and CO Alarms, the Guest Register and the Renters Code of Conduct.
 These documents can be found in the Additional Documents Folder of this webpage.Additional Documents

 - Attestation Form